PersonalityPathways.com - gateway to MBTI and Myers-Briggs Type Indicator applications

 ISFP, INFP, ESFJ, ENFJ

-Go here for more on Poirier's Descriptions of the 16 Personality Types
+redSee Daniele Poirier's Descriptions of the 16 Myers Briggs Personality Types

-If you examine the MBTI Type letters within each group, You’ll note the Personality Types within a given cluster sometimes share only one letter with another member of their group.
-Some would find this odd, yet none-the-less all the types within a cluster have a solid basis for collaboration and communication because they share the same dominant mental function.
+If you examine the MBTI Type letters within each of the four family groups, you’ll note the Personality Types within a given cluster sometimes share only one letter with another member of their group.
+Some would find this odd, yet none-the-less all the types within a cluster have a solid basis for collaboration and communication because they share the same dominant mental function or mental process.

 Dominant Introverted Intuitive Types